biologist79/ESPuino/PCBs/Wemos Lolin32/README.md

 * RFID: In order to avoid buying a 6pin-JST-PH-connector I used 2x3pin.
 This is because I already had ten of them (see link below).
 Accidently, on my PCB-layout, I switched the direction of one of these two connectors.
 However, it's just an visual issue.
 * In contrast to Lolin D32, Lolin32 doesn't feature an integrated voltage-divider.
 That's why on the lower left there's a JST-PH2.0-connector to connect the LiPo-battery.
 Make sure to connect (+) to the left und GND to the right.
 From there you need to solder two short wires (5cm or so) onto the pcb with a JST-PH2.0-connector attached on the other side.
 This one needs to be plugged into Lolin32.
 Please note: Lolin's JST-PH2.0-connector needs (+) left side and GND right side.
 Don't be confused if black/red-colouring of the JST-wires used seems "weird" because is reversed (black => (+); red => GND).
 * Better don't solder Lolin32 directly to the PCB.
 I recommend to make use of female connectors instead (link below).
+* When ordering a LiPo-battery, make sure to use [one](https://www.eremit.de/p/eremit-3-7v-2500mah-lipo-104050-jst-ph-2-0mm) with deep discharge protection!
+This is really really really important!!!

 ## Hardware-setup
 The heart of my project is an ESP32 on a [Wemos Lolin32 development-board](https://www.ebay.de/itm/4MB-Flash-WEMOS-Lolin32-V1-0-0-WIFI-Bluetooth-Card-Based-ESP-32-ESP-WROOM-32/162716855489).
 Make sure to install the drivers for the USB/Serial-chip (CP2102 e.g.).